A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 After sending an e-mail to a leader of Minnesota's Mdewakanton Dakota people, an

-e-mail wherein our director informed him about
+e-mail wherein I informed him about

 Executive Director of the